HISPlayer/UnitySamples/hisplayer-change-scene-sample.md

   <img width=90% alt="image" src="https://github.com/user-attachments/assets/43d7be58-2cae-41a3-b3be-b291b283623a">
 </p>

-Before changing scene from the scene where you have HISPlayer attached, please call **Release()** API to release all of the HISPlayer resources.
+If you are using HISPlayerSDK v4.3.0 and below, before changing scene from the scene where you have HISPlayer attached, please call **Release()** API to release all of the HISPlayer resources.

+If you are using HISPlayerSDK v4.4.0 and above, the **Release()** is called automatically.

 ```C#
     public void ReleasePlayer()